 Be alert for a double blaze that marks the point where the Blue Trail turns left on a footpath, leaving the road.
 Continue to follow the Blue Trail, which soon arrives at another dirt road (the Crosswood Trail).
 The trail turns left onto the road to cross the Stony Brook on a stone-faced bridge, then immediately bears left onto a footpath, climbing gradually.

 After crossing the dirt road, the Blue Trail climbs over exposed basalt outcrops to end at a junction with the yellow-blazed Lenape Trail.
-Turn left onto a grassy road, now following the yellow blazes, which soon bear right onto another grassy road (the Crosswood Trail).
+Turn left onto a dirt road, now following the yellow blazes, which soon bear right onto another road (the Crosswood Trail).

 This loop hike circles the reservation, following footpaths and unpaved roads, and reaches a panoramic viewpoint over the New York City skyline.

 Whether you are going for a day hike or backpacking overnight, it is good practice to carry what we call The Hiking Essentials.
 These essentials will help you enjoy your outing more and will provide basic safety gear if needed.
 There may also be more essentials, depending on the season and your needs.